themifi/relox/README.md

 **Re**implementation of the **Lox** programming language.

-[Crafting interpreters book](https://www.craftinginterpreters.com/) explains how to implement the Lox programming language and all its parts from scratch.
-I'll write my own implementation here in [the Rust programming lanugage](https://www.rust-lang.org/).
+[Crafting interpreters book](https://www.craftinginterpreters.com/) by Robert Nystrom explains how to implement the Lox programming language from scratch.
+This is my own implementation here written in [the Rust programming lanugage](https://www.rust-lang.org/).

 The Lox programming language: